VishnuVR1988/weather-predictor/README.md

 ## Introduction

 Weather forecast systems are among the most complex equations that computer has to solve.
-Bigdata has the potential to transform the way we can understand and predict weather systems using distributed computing capabilities.
+Bigdata has the potential to transform the way we can understand and predict w   eather systems using distributed computing capabilities.
 This project aims to solve this using machine learning algorithms and big data frameworks like spark.

 ## Problem Statement